 In many market areas, other network marketing companies already have significant market penetration, the effect of which could be to desensitize the local Associate population to a new opportunity, such as USANA, or to make it more difficult for us to attract qualified Associates.
 Even if we are able to commence operations in new markets, there may not be a sufficient population of persons who are interested in our network marketing system.
 We believe our future success will depend in part on our ability to seamlessly integrate our Compensation Plan across all markets where legally permissible.
 There can be no assurance, however, that we will be able to utilize our Compensation Plan seamlessly in all existing or future markets.
-For example, in August 2010, we indirectly acquired BabyCare, a nutritional supplement company that is now licensed by the government of China to engage in direct selling in the Municipalities of Beijing, Jiangsu, Shaanxi, and Tianjin.
+For example, in August 2010, we indirectly acquired BabyCare, a nutritional supplement company that is now licensed by the government of China to engage in direct selling in twelve municipalities/provinces the eight most recent of which are subject to BabyCare's satisfaction of certain conditions and reporting requirements.
 In accordance with Chinese law, we utilize a compensation plan that has been designed specifically for China and implemented by BabyCare separately from our Compensation Plan in our other markets.